IZEA/interview/README.md

   chance to show us your best work.

-- **Everyone works on the same project.** All job candidates work on the same project.
+- **Everyone works on the same project.** All job candidates work on the same set of projects.
 This allows us to look at everyone objectively based on their work.

 ## Getting Started

 ### 1. Pick a Project

-Each platform that we use at IZEA has a folder within this repository.
+Each type of technology that we use at IZEA has a representative folder within this repository.
 The folder contains a `README.md` with a description of the project we would like you to build.

-We currently offer two platforms:
+We currently offer the following projects:

 - [HTML/CSS/JS](front_end)
 - [iOS](ios)